Dorset-Council-UK/cside-docs/docs/maintenance.md

 - Work done - details of any work that has been carried out

 Click on 'Create' once you're done and you'll be taken to a details page where you can make changes or add photos, contacts and more (see the edit maintenance job section below).

-## Search for a maintenance job

-Search for maintenance jobs in a number of ways:

-- Click on the 'View all incomplete jobs' button to see all incomplete jobs
-- Search by Job ID number
-- Search using other information including the team responsible, status, date ranges and more

-If your search finds only one job, you'll be taken straight to the details.
-If your search brings back more than one result, you'll see the results in a table and can click on the one you want.

 ## Edit a maintenance job